ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ```

 OK, you should now see a blue primary button displayed on the page.
 Next you can choose any components of `antd` to develop your application.
 Visit other workflows of `create-react-app` at its [User Guide](https://create-react-app.dev/docs/getting-started).

-`antd` is written in TypeScript with complete definitions, try out and enjoy the property suggestion and typing check.

-> Don't install `@types/antd`.

 We are successfully running antd components now, go build your own application!